EPISKIN, EpiDerm, and Rat Skin Transcutaneous Electrical Resistance Assay

-Regulatory agencies require testing to identify dermal corrosives (substances that can cause burns or permanent scarring to the skin).
-Results of these tests are used to label chemicals so that users can take appropriate safety precautions; to determine appropriate packaging requirements; and to develop safe handling procedures for chemical spills.
+Regulatory agencies require testing to identify dermal corrosives.
+Results of these tests are used to label substances so that users can take appropriate safety precautions; to determine appropriate packaging requirements; and to develop safe handling procedures for chemical spills.

-The European Centre for the Evaluation of Alternative Methods (ECVAM) conducted validation studies of the suitability of three in vitro methods for identification of substances with the potential to cause human skin corrosion.
+The European Centre for the Evaluation of Alternative Methods (ECVAM, now known as EURL ECVAM) conducted validation studies of the suitability of three in vitro methods for identification of substances with the potential to cause human skin corrosion.

-European Centre for the Validation of Alternative Methods (ECVAM).
-1998.
-Statement on the Scientific Validity of the EPISKIN™ Test
+- European Centre for the Validation of Alternative Methods (ECVAM): Statement on the Scientific Validity of the EPISKIN™ Test (March 1998)